Inkunabula font

 Comparison of the letter \C shapes of body 28 and 14, in particular note the significantly different lower terminal.

-And that’s not all: even within the 14-point size itself, variations among the glyphs can be found.
-A striking example is the \F, which changes shape entirely over time.
+Nor does the variation stop there: even within the 14-point size, discrepancies can be found among the glyphs.
+A telling example is the letter \F, which changes form entirely over time.

 Comparison of the versions of the letter \F: at the top you can see the letter in 14 point in the initial version, at the bottom two updated versions compared with a third in 36 point.

-In my opinion, the diversity of forms is one of the main reasons the Inkunabula has lacked a digital edition until now — with the exception of the excellent Inkunabula TX by Claudio Piccinini, based specifically on the 14-point version and, to my knowledge, still in development.
+In my opinion, this diversity of forms is one of the main reasons why Inkunabula has long lacked a true digital edition — with the exception of the fine Inkunabula TX by Claudio Piccinini, based on the 14-point version and, to my knowledge, still in development.

-For this reasons, I initially thought not to draw from a single specific size, but rather to create a reinterpretation that would stay as close as possible to the originals while harmonizing the contrasts and dimensions of the various glyphs: Flanker Inkunabula.
-I aimed to adopt the forms I found most pleasing or most iconic, based on expert memory of the Inkunabula — a design that remains close to the originals while harmonizing glyph proportions and contrasts.
-The contrasts, overshoots, and heights are now consistent, the weights more uniform throughout the alphabet, and the serifs maintain a more balanced geometry.
+For this reason, my initial idea was not to base my work on any specific size, but rather to create a reinterpretation — one that would remain faithful to the originals while harmonizing the contrasts and proportions of the various glyphs.
+The result is the Flanker Inkunabula.
+I sought to adopt the shapes that seemed to me the most pleasing or the most representative of the Inkunabula remembered by experts — a design as close as possible to the original, yet with unified contrasts and dimensions.
+The shoulders, bowls, and heights have now been balanced; stroke thickness is more consistent across the alphabet; and the geometry of the serifs is more uniform.

 Flanker Inkunabula is available on MyFonts.